 If using terms "antivirus" and "antimalware" confuses you, read this article about how viruses differ from other malware.

 Must-have: Malwarebytes' Anti-Malware Free

-Often abbreviated to "MBAM", Malwarebytes' Anti-Malware has a very good detection and removal rate.
-It does have a paid version that includes real-time scanning and some other minor enhancements, but let's keep our protection free, shall we?
+Often abbreviated to "MBAM", free edition of Malwarebytes' Anti-Malware has a very good detection and removal rate.
+It does have a paid version that includes real-time scanning, scheduling and some other enhancements, but let's keep our protection free, shall we?

 With frequent updates to detection library and the program itself, Malwarebytes' Anti-Malware is a must-have among malware scanners.
-Its only drawbacks are lack of automatic updates and scheduled scanning.
+It works perfectly both in Safe Mode and while Windows is running normally.